jilquero/pdf-to-slides/README.md

 ```

-Make sure that you have added rour LaTex interpreter to the system PATH - to ensure that pdf file can generate from LaTex document inside the solution.
+Make sure that you have added your LaTex interpreter to the system PATH and you have installed all the required packages such as Polish - to ensure that pdf file can generate from LaTex document inside the solution.

 ## Usage